chungers/infrakit/docs/content/faq/aws.md

 ## Can I use my existing VPC?

 Not at this time, but it is on our roadmap for future releases.

-## Can I specify the type of EBS volume I use for my EC2 instances?
-Not at this time, but it is on our roadmap for future releases.

 ## Which AWS regions will this work with.

 Docker for AWS should work with all regions except for AWS China, which is a little different than the other regions.

 ## How many Availability Zones does Docker for AWS use?

 All of Amazons regions have at least 2 AZ's, and some have more.
-To make sure we work in all regions, we currently only support 2 AZ's even if there are more available.
+To make sure Docker for AWS works in all regions, only 2 AZ's are used even if more are available.

 ## What do I do if I get "KeyPair error" on AWS?
 As part of the prerequisites, you need to have an SSH key uploaded to the AWS region you are trying to deploy to.